-Member name Member ID# Date of birth Evaluation date Referring party information Provider name Organization na me Address City State ZIP code Phone number Email he member must include elective procedures. meet all of the general eligibility Has an advanced illness, as defined in Section 1.b below, with appropriate documentation criteria. of continued decline in health status, and is not eligible for or declines hospice enrollment.
+Member name Member ID# Date of birth Evaluation date Referring party information Provider name Organization no ame Address City State ZIP code Phone number Email he member must include elective procedures. meet all of the general eligibility Has an advanced illness, as defined in Section 1.b below, with appropriate documentation of continued decline in health status, and is not eligible for or declines hospice enrollment. criteria.
 Death within a year would not be unexpected based on clinical status.
 (If the member is younger than 21 years old, also see Section 2 for Has received appropriate patient-desired medical therapy OR is a member for whom patient-desired medical therapy is no longer effective.
-The member is NOT in reversible acute decompensation. proader pediatric The member and, if applicable, the family/member-designated support person, agrees to: clinically appropriate, in-home, residential-based, or outpatient disease e care instead of first going to the emergency department; and o Participate in Advance Care Planning discussions.
+The member is NOT in reversible acute decompensation. proader pediatric The member and, if appl icable, the family/member- designated support person, agrees to: eligibility criteria.) gibility criteria.) o Attempt, as medically/clinically appropriate, in-home, residential-based, or outpatient management/palliative care instead of first going to the emergency department; and o Participate in Advanc e Care Planning discussions.
 1.b.
-Disease- Congestive heart fallure (C CHF): Must meet (a) AND (b) specific eligibility criteria ary diagnosis with no further invasive w York Heart Association's (NYHA) heart The member must failure classification III o TOR HOUR ASSOCIATION'S (MITTA) REGIL meet at least b.
-The member has an ejection fraction of less than 30% for systolic failure OR significant
+Disease- Congestive heart failure (CHF): Must meet (a) AND (b) specific eligibility criteria nary diagnosis with no further invasive w York Heart Association's (NYHA) heart The member must failure classification III The result of the state of the one of the four The member has an ejection fraction of less than 30% for systolic failure OR significant co-morbidities.

-The member must meet at least one of the four disease-specific eligibility criteria.
+disease-specific eligibility criteria.

 (If the member is younger than 21 years old, also see Section 2 for broader pediatric eligibility criteria.)
-The member has an ejection fraction of less than 30% for systolic failure OR significant co-morbidities.